Southern Counties East Football League: Sponsorship

 Following their sponsorship of the Kent League Cup for the 1984–85 season, cable-making company Winstonlead extended their sponsorship to cover the League and this ran for 15 seasons between 1985 and 1999 during which period the competition was styled as the Winstonlead Kent League.
 They were succeeded by brewing company Bass as sponsors for three seasons during which the league was titled the Bass Brewers Kent League.
 In 2002 Kent based travel agency business Go Travel were the sponsor with the competition known as the Go Travel Kent League.
 The sponsor changed in 2005 to the Kent on Sunday newspaper and for a single season, 2005–06, the league was known as the Kentish Observer League.
 There followed two years without a title sponsor until 2008 when it was sponsored for two seasons by Bulmers and named the Bulmers Cider Kent League.
 For the 2010–11 season, training and consultancy business Safety Net Associates were the sponsors with the league known as the Safety Net Associates Kent League.
 Thereafter for two seasons commencing with the 2011–12 season the league was sponsored by Hürlimann Sternbräu lager (brewed by Kentish brewers Shepherd Neame) and billed as the Kent Hurlimann Football League.

 After six seasons without a title sponsor, in November 2019 shipping company Sea Pioneer was named as sponsor with the competition known as the Sea Pioneer Southern Counties East Football League – this arrangement ceased with the interruption of football in March 2020 owing to the COVID-19 pandemic.
-The league next announced a sponsorship agreement in June 2024 with Tunbridge Wells based property management firm Presence & Co., with the league to be known for the following two seasons as the Presence & Co.
+The league next announced a sponsorship agreement in June 2024 with Tunbridge Wells based property management firm Presence & Co., with the league known for the following two seasons as the Presence & Co.
 Southern Counties East Football League.

 The League's knock-out cup competitions have intermittently attracted separate sponsorship: from 2011 to 2018 the Challenge Cup was sponsored by sportswear brand Macron; the Reserves Section cup was known for the 2008–09 season as the HAUC (Highways Agency Utilities Committee) Reserves Cup and for the following two seasons to 2010–11 was sponsored by (infrastructure provider) Blu3.

 Current structure and teams

-Since 2016–17 the Premier Division is designated at Step 5 with Division One at Step 6 of the National League System (which equates to Levels 9–10 of the overall English football league system).
-Clubs are able to move upwards to the Step 4 divisions of the Isthmian League; teams are relegated into the Kent County League which is the feeder league into Division One.
+Since 2016–17 the Premier Division has been designated at Step 5 and the First Division at Step 6 of the National League System (Levels 9–10 of the English football league system).
+Clubs are promoted from the Premier Division upwards to the Step 4 divisions of the Isthmian League and relegated from the First Division into its feeder league, the Kent County League.